-Walk up and down your own staircase about ten times and you will really feel how a stair stepper mimicking this movement can build and tone your leg muscles, giving them a wonderful shape.
-And it will definitely benefit your cardio vascular health.
+Walk up and down your own staircase about ten times and you will really feel how a stepping machine mimics this movement, and can shape and tone your legs.

 Using your staircase as a completely free way to exercise your legs has some real advantages.